 - You must receive no pay for it.
 Also, it must not be done to satisfy another requirement for another class or organization (NHS, Teens for Christ, A Capella).

 - A called worker or other official must verify your service by signing for it.
 The proper form must be filled out.

-- While service time is preferred to be done in a WELS/ELS Church/School and Lakeside, opportunities certainly arise to carry out the “Great Commission” and to “Let our Lights shine” In the secular world.
-If such events arise, please verify with your religion teacher prior to performing the service time.
-Equally the person in charge of where you are serving needs to fill out the appropriate paper work.
+- While service time is preferred to be done in a WELS/ELS Church/School and Lakeside, opportunities certainly arise to carry out the “Great Commission” and to let our lights shine in our communities.
+Please verify your service location with your religion teacher before performing the service time.
+The person in charge of where you are serving needs to fill out the appropriate paper work.
 Keep in mind the time requirement from above.

 - Each religion teacher exercises their right to accept or not accept what you consider service time.

 - Teachers will submit your service time and hours to the guidance office to be put on file for applying for scholarships or colleges.